viralcodex/gitdepsec/README.md

   ```
 # Ideation and Motivation
 I came across <a href='https://gitdiagram.com/'>GitDiagram</a> where I made some contributions to the repository, I also had some idea to before this to build something like a visualisation for vulnerable dependencies, which can help people find, see and resolve them easily.
-So there began the development for **GitVulSafe**.
+So there began the development for **GitDepSec**.
 You will see the inspiration in my code.

 # AI Information
   Currently I am using Gemini AI API for the generation features using different JSON schemas to provide a structured and uniform response throughout.